If you're looking for the best Apple Watch workout apps, we've sweated with the best out there

 The coaching aspect is much more front-and-center in Freeletics than other apps, and even mid-workout you’ll be prompted for feedback on how hard you found elements of the workout.

-Despite this, however, we did find Freeletics too ramp up the difficulty quite quickly after the initial sessions.
+Despite this, however, we did find Freeletics ramped up the difficulty quite quickly after the initial sessions.

 The onus is on you to complete each set in your own time, before manually moving on.
 That can mean quite hard loads on the muscle, but you can take your time.

-A lot of the bodyweight only workouts will factor in sprints and runs to really get the heart pumping – just like CrossFit WODs.
-We usually filtered out these due to working out in the lockdown, but it’s a nice mix.
+A lot of the bodyweight-only workouts will factor in sprints and runs to get the heart pumping – just like CrossFit WODs.
+It’s a nice mix.
 If you have basic gym equipment, that can be factored in too.

 You get points for completing sets within workouts, and there are named WODs – again, just like CrossFit.